neonephos/outreach/documentation/outreach_committee_handbook/ambassador_funding_guide.md

 Unused budgets throughout multiple quarters do not add up.

 > [!NOTE]
-> The intend of this funding is to provide the Ambassador autonomy and address areas of interest the NeoNephos Foundation has not considered yet.
+> The intend of this funding is to provide the Ambassador autonomy and explore areas of interest the NeoNephos Foundation has not considered yet.

 ## Events